thomascrha/resume/resume.md

 ## Professional Summary

 Senior Engineer with 10+ years of experience in data engineering, machine learning, and infrastructure automation.
-Delivered scalable solutions that improved efficiency and business outcomes.
-Expert in Python, cloud platforms, and DevOps practices, with a proven ability to lead complex projects from inception to deployment.
-Passionate about driving business outcomes through innovative technology solutions.
+Proven ability to lead complex projects from inception to deployment, delivering scalable solutions that enhance efficiency and business outcomes.
+Expertise in Python, cloud platforms, and DevOps, with a passion for leveraging technology to drive innovation.

 ## Skills